EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 closer to the gold standard of a fully reproducible research.

 ### Findable
-- Create a description of your software
+- Create a description of your software to make it discoverable by search engines and other search tools
-- Place your software in a public software repository (and ideally register it in a [software registry](https://github.com/NLeSC/awesome-research-software-registries))
+- Place your software in a public software repository (and ideally register it in a [general-purpose or domain-specific software registry][software-registries])
-- Use a unique and persistent identifier (DOI) for your software (e.g. by depositing your code on Zenodo), which is also useful for citations - note that depositing your data/code on GitHub and similar software repositories may not be enough as they may change their open access model or disappear completely in the future
+- Use a unique and persistent identifier (DOI) for your software (e.g. by depositing your code on [Zenodo][zenodo]), which is also useful for citations - note that depositing your data/code on GitHub and similar software repositories may not be enough as they may change their open access model or disappear completely in the future, so archiving your code means it stands a better chance at being preserved

 ### Accessible
 - Make sure people can freely, legally and easily get a copy your software
-- Structure your code using common patterns and use coding conventions to make your code readable and understandable by people (once they obtain a copy of it)
+- Structure your code using common patterns and use coding conventions to make your code readable and understandable by people (once they obtain a copy of it), and thereby more accessible

 ### Interoperable
-- Explain the functionality of your software
+- Explain the functionality of your software and protocols for interaction with it
 - Use standard formats for inputs and outputs
-- Communicate with other software via standard protocols and APIs
+- Communicate with other software and tools via standard protocols and APIs

 ### Reusable
-- Document your software (including its functionality, and how to install and run it)
+- Document your software (including its functionality, and how to install and run it) to make it more understainable by others who may wish to reuse or extend it
-- Follow best practices for software development (including coding conventions, code readability and verifying its correctness)
+- Follow best practices for software development (including structuring your code in reusable functions with a single functionality that can be built on top of, coding conventions, code readability and verifying its correctness)
-- Test your software and make sure it works on different platforms/operating systems
+- Test your software and make sure it works on different platforms/operating systems to make it more reusable
 - Give a licence to your software clearly stating how it can be reused
-- State how to cite your software
+- State how to cite your software so people can give you credit when they reuse it

 ## Tools and practices for FAIR research software development